nvanhand/CS6400-MfgDB/2_Neo4j_db/Neo4j_Desktop_Setup.md

 ## Load Data into Database

 1. Open the `Create_All.cipher` file in a text editor.
 2. Copy its contents and paste it into the Neo4j Browser query editor.
 3. Execute the script to import data from `clean_BuildDocumentation.csv`, `powder_lots.csv`, and `eos_cam.json` into your database.

 ---

 ## Example Queries

-Below are some example queries to explore your data.
+Below are some example queries to explore the data.

 1. **Graph Customers with Image Nodes**
    ```cypher